 The claim was brought by two boys, CN and GN, who had been placed by a local authority, Poole BC, in council housing.
-Poole BC then worked closely with the family to support CN, who had significant physical and leaning disabilities.
-Unfortunately, CN, GN and their mother were the victim of years of anti-social behaviour by a neighbouring family.
+Poole BC then worked closely with the family to support CN, who had significant physical and learning disabilities.
+Unfortunately, CN, GN and their mother were the victims of years of anti-social behaviour by a neighbouring family.
 This harassment was reported to the local authority, the police, and the landlord, but it continued despite injunctions and even spells of imprisonment, ending only when CN and GN and their mother moved.

-CN and GN claimed that Poole BC owed them a duty of care, and breached it by failing to protect them from the anti-social behaviour.
+CN and GN claimed that Poole BC owed them a duty of care, and breached it by failing to protect them from anti-social behaviour.
 CN and GN claimed that their mother was unable to protect them, Poole BC should have ascertained this, and then taken them into care.

-In a unanimous judgment, a five judge Supreme Court reviewed recent case law in this area and clarified certain points of principle:
+In a unanimous judgment, a five-judge Supreme Court reviewed recent case law in this area and clarified certain points of principle: